postmanlabs/newman/README.md

 -s, --stopOnError         Stops the runner when a test case fails -n, --number [number]     Define the number of iterations to run.
 -o, --outputFile [file]   Path to file where output should be written. [file] -x, --exitCode            Continue running tests even after a failure, but exit with code=1 -C, --noColor             Disable colored output.
+-o, --outputFile [file]   Path to file where output should be written. [file] -i, --import [file]       Import a Postman backup file, and save collections, environments, and globals. [file] -p, --pretty		  (Use with -i) Enable pretty-print while saving imported collections, environments, and globals
 ```

 Use the `-n` option to set the number of iterations you want to run the collection for.